pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/03_related_work/other_relevant_work/vectoglyph_2019.md

-# Nicolas Boillot (2019): Vectoglyph
+# Nicolas Boillot's Vectoglyph (2019)

 [Vectoglpyh](https://www.fluate.net/en/travaux/vectoglyph) is a project of the Franco-Swiss artist and researcher in digital art Nicolas Boillot.

-Boillot treated SVGs as a simple ASCII text sequences and trained OpenAI's GPT-2 algorithm on them.
+Boillot treated SVGs as simple ASCII text sequences and trained OpenAI's GPT-2 algorithm on them.

 ## SVG icons